Fish of Southeast Alaska

 Not a cod, lingcod is actually a member of the greenling family and tends to inhabit rocky reefs close to shore.
 Lingcod may weigh over 80 pounds and reach five feet long or more.
 In spite of their size, they yield only about 20 percent of their weight once processed.

-2024 Season Limits: The nonresident daily and annual limit on lingcod is two fish: one between 30 inches and 40 inches, and one 55 inches or longer.
+2025 Season Limits: The nonresident daily and annual limit on lingcod is one fish between 30 inches and 45 inches, and one 55 inches or longer.

 Rockfish